Lazer Z1 Mips Helmet Review

 The Z1 has a whopping 31 ventilation vents so as you can imagine the ventilation on this helmet is great and I never experienced my head getting too hot.
 On the other hand in winter you aren’t so grateful for this many vents and you can find yourself with a cold head on some of your coldest rides.

-The Z1 has an innovative closure system called ARS (Advanced Rollsys System).
+The Z1 has an innovative closure system called ARS fit system (Advanced Rollsys System).
 With the dial on the top of the helmet, this tightens the whole system which evens out all the pressure, unlike other helmets that just tighten at the back.

 The back part of the system is also adjustable up and down so that you can get the helmet in your ideal position, this took me a little while to get in the right spot but now it’s there the helmet is super comfortable.